 What is the BA-MPH dual degree program?

-Gallatin School of Individualized Study and the College of Global Public Health (CGPH) offer a dual-degree program that enables students to earn both a Bachelor of Arts (BA) in Individualized Study and a Master of Public Health (MPH) in Social and Behavioral Health, Global Health, Epidemiology, Community and International Health, or Public Health Nutrition.
+Gallatin School of Individualized Study and the School of Global Public Health (GPH) offer a dual-degree program that enables students to earn both a Bachelor of Arts (BA) in Individualized Study and a Master of Public Health (MPH) in Social and Behavioral Health, Global Health, Epidemiology, Community and International Health, or Public Health Nutrition.
 Students enter the program while enrolled as undergraduates in Gallatin and may complete up to 18 of the 46 credits required for the MPH while they are still undergraduates.
 Students on the Biostatistics and Global Health track may complete up to 15 of the 46 credits required for the MPH while they are still undergraduate students.

 How many credits will it take to complete both degrees?